UCLALibrary/research-tips/_tutorials/2018-05-14-expanding-perspectives.markdown

 <h2 class="mt-3">Next steps</h2>

 <p> Once you have chosen a few areas to actively expand your perspective, you will need to make important decions about what to include and exclude from your search.<p>
 <p> Be sure to refer to your assignment guidelines as to what types of sources are appropriate and how much evidence you are expected to provide.
-If you are not working inside an assignment for a class, try looking at a few articles in your discipline to see what types of sources they include and what the conventions of the field are!</p>
+If you are not working inside an assignment for a class, try looking at a few articles in your {% include glossary-term.html term="discipline" termshown="discipline"%} to see what types of sources they include and what the conventions of the field are!</p>
 <p> Good Luck! </p>